tochman/the_blue_print/chapters/09-2-quality-assurance.md

 - Test what the user would observe, not internal implementation
 - Use descriptive test names that explain the behavior
 - Keep tests simple and focused on one behavior
-- Make tests independent—each test should work regardless of others
+- Make tests independent.
+Each test should work regardless of others
 :::

 ### Step 3: Integration Testing for Real-World Scenarios {.unnumbered .unlisted}